chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

     - This is sometimes preferred over Solution 1 in order to make it explicit that we are calling the `helloWorld` function from the `sa1` module.
 - Solution 3: `import packA.subA.sa1`.
     - we need to use the full path: `x = packA.subA.sa1.helloWorld()`

+*Note*: The official syntax for import statements can be found in the documentation (Python [2](https://docs.python.org/2/reference/simple_stmts.html#the-import-statement) and [3](https://docs.python.org/3/reference/simple_stmts.html#the-import-statement)).
+I find it difficult to parse the context-free grammar notation, and I have tried my best to summarize the key points here.
+However, this post does not cover details such as importing multiple identifiers from the same module.

 ### Use `dir()` to examine the contents of an imported module